prakashclt/prakashclt/README.md

 <img src="https://img.shields.io/badge/-Instagram-%23eb13a5" alt="Instagram" /></a>
 </p>

-* Doing my Master's in Data Science at PSG.
+* Completed my Master's in Data Science at PSG.
-* Interested in the Various Frontier of Machine Learning! *less code and more breaktimes*
-* Previously Interned at Thorogood.
-* Currently Interning at KPMG Lighthouse.
+* Previously worked at Thorogood and KPMG India as Analytics Consultant.

 Spotify Activity :